kontena/kontena-stacks/kafka/README.md

 Now services outside of the Kontena grid can connect to Kafka using the address `kafka.kafka-cluster.dev.kontena.local:9092`.

 ## Configuration
-Thanks to Kontena's `service exec` feature, it's fairly easy to run the various management tools Kafka provides without having to have direct `ssh` access to Kafka.
+Thanks to Kontena's `service exec` feature, it's fairly easy to run the various management tools Kafka provides without requiring `ssh` access to Kafka servers.

 First, log into a new interactive shell and switch to the `/usr/bin` directory where all the Kafka tools are: